SituationBoard/SituationBoard/docs/Configuration.md

 Actions are triggered in the order they are specified in the list of actions.
 Currently, the following actions are available:

-### Search Location Action (should be 1st)
+### Search Location Action (if used, should be 1st)
-The ```search_location``` action is responsible to find the location (longitude and latitude) of an alarm event when only the address is known.
+The optional ```search_location``` action is responsible to find the location/coordinates (longitude and latitude) of an alarm event when only the address is known.
+It is important to note that the resulting coordinates can be incorrect (e.g. when the specified address is imprecise).
-It should always be the first action since it might add location information to the alarm event that is useful for the following actions.
+If used, ```search_location``` should always be the first action since it might add location information to the alarm event that is useful for the following actions.
 It is configured in the ```[action:search_location]``` section and has the following settings:

 | Setting                      | Description                                                                                                                                                       | Default Value                 |